byronicle/byronicle.github.io/index.md

 - Lead the deployment of NetApp storage to consolidate physical storage presence and improve security
 - Designed secure infrastructure for COVID testing and Virtual Stainer programs
 - Automated service account key rotations with HashiCorp Vault for Lad Data upload pipelines
 - On-premise and machine provisioning via Puppet (Linux & Windows)
+- Leveraged GitHub actions to deploy Puppet to on-premise machines and deploy GCP cloud resources
 - Created and maintained Terraform modules for cloud resource orchestration
 - Lead design and implementation of Tailscale VPN for subsidary employee laptops to access corporate resources
 - Supported Verily’s Wastewater Monitoring Program with data pipeline management
 - Participated in security audits and implemented remediations across multi-tier systems
+- Managed OAuth and Identities for multiple systems--integrating Google OAuth and/or Active Directory, or Okta

 **Taos (Consultant for Box, Inc.) – Bay Area**
 *Systems Engineer*